 The innovation box is part of your corporate tax return (vennootschapsbelasting, vpb).
 In it, you list the profits you make from one or more innovations that your company did the R&D for.
 You pay 9% corporate income tax over the profits listed in the innovation box, instead of the normal rate of 25%.
 You can use the innovation box for more than one innovation.
 To fill in the innovation box, you need to calculate how much profit you make from an innovation.
 Also, there are conditions that apply and administrative obligations.

 Step one: apply for WBSO and get an R&D declaration

 Before you start making a profit from your invention and can use the innovation box, you will be spending a lot of time researching and developing (R&D).
 The outcome, your innovation, can be a new physical product, a production process, software, or a new technology.
 To be eligible for the innovation box tax rate, you need to prove that your company was behind the R&D work necessary to come up with the innovation(s) you list.
 For this purpose you need an R&D declaration.
 Only companies that have applied for the R&D tax credit scheme WBSO (Wet Bevordering Speur- en Ontwikkelingswerk) can get this declaration.

-The WBSOThe WBSO allows businesses to pay lower wage tax and lower national insurance contributions.
-The WBSO comes with its own set of rules and conditions.
+You will need to apply for WBSO before you start the R&D. The WBSO allows businesses to pay lower wage tax and lower national insurance contributions.
+This tax scheme comes with its own set of rules and conditions.
 Read these carefully and find out if you meet the basic conditions.
-You will need to apply for WBSO before you start the R&D. You can apply for WBSO at the Netherlands Enterprise Agency.
+You can apply for WBSO at the Netherlands Enterprise Agency RVO.